peterkvt80/moopig/README.md

 ## Server

 The server uses HappyBrackets for convenience.
 Experts might wish to convert this to a BEADS project.
 The installation is detailed at https://github.com/orsjb/HappyBrackets/wiki/Getting-Started.
 Skip past the "Setting up your computer" part unless you want to do Java development.
 Instead just do the "Setting up your Raspberry Pi" part.
+There are several ways to configure a system.
+This is the way I did it from a new NOOBs card.

-  * Create a HappyBrackets/Rasbian SD card.
-Follow either set of instructions.
+  * Start your Pi with a new NOOBs SD card.
-  * Undo the network changes (restore your own WiFi settings).
+  * Select the "Rasbian with PIXEL" option.
+  * Get your Pi online by ethernet or WiFi.
+  * Follow the instructions for setting up HappyBrackets on the Pi by script (option 2). https://github.com/orsjb/HappyBrackets/wiki/Getting-Started but do not follow the extra instructions about changing your network to Pinet.
+  * Type ifconfig in the shell to find your IP address.
+You need to enter this into the client.
+Mine was 192.168.1.9.
   * Install moopig classes.
 These go in <path>\net\happybrackets\peter
   * Set HappyBrackets to auto run by editing the startup script.